STAR-Tsinghua/LiveEvaluationSystem/readme.md

 $ sudo make install
 ```

 You need to check that after running `cmake ..`, options of FFMPEG should all be ON.
-If you cannot fine ffmpeg components, you may reference the following answer: https://stackoverflow.com/questions/5492919/cmake-cant-find-ffmpeg-in-custom-install-path .
+If you cannot find ffmpeg components, you may refer to the following answer: https://stackoverflow.com/questions/5492919/cmake-cant-find-ffmpeg-in-custom-install-path .

 You may have to configure link libraries for opencv (and/or ffmpeg).
-You can reference the last several parts of https://blog.csdn.net/wangyjfrecky/article/details/80998303 for help of linking libraries.
+You can refer to the last several parts of https://blog.csdn.net/wangyjfrecky/article/details/80998303 for help of linking libraries.

 ### SDL 2.0